-Develop the professional, technical, social and administrative skills needed to deliver a professional tour guiding experience to visitors.
-National Tour Guides may work anywhere on the island of Ireland.
+Develop the professional, technical, social and administrative skills needed to deliver a professional tour guiding experience.
+National Tour Guides can work anywhere in Ireland.

 Unique to Kerry College

 Participants who successfully complete this course will seek positions as tour guides employed directly or on a freelance basis with tour operators and tour guide companies.

 QQI Level 6 Special Purpose Award Certificate in National Tour Guiding (6S20232)